 Afterwards, Indianapolis acted as flagship for the remainder of her peacetime career.
-On November 18, 1936 at Charleston again welcomed aboard U. S. President Franklin Roosevelt for a "Good-Neighbor" cruise to South America.
-After transporting Roosevelt to Rio de Janeiro, Buenos Aires, and Montevideo, Indianapolis returned to Charleston on December 15, 1936 when the President and his party disembarked.
+On November 18, 1936 at Charleston again welcomed aboard U. S. President Franklin Roosevelt for a "Good-Neighbor" cruise to South America transporting the President Roosevelt to Rio de Janeiro, Buenos Aires, and Montevideo, Indianapolis returned to Charleston on December 15, 1936 when the President and his party disembarked.

 On December 7, 1941, Indianapolis was making a simulated bombardment of Johnston Island when the Japanese attacked Pearl Harbor.
 Afterwards, she joined Task Force 12 (TF 12) and unsuccessfully searched for Japanese carriers reportedly still in the vicinity.